-We are an early-stage company with a history of losses, and we expect to incur net losses for the foreseeable future and may never achieve or sustain profitability.
+We are an emerging growth company with a history of losses, and we expect to incur net losses for the foreseeable future and may never achieve or sustain profitability.

 We have incurred net losses since our inception.
-For the six months ended June 30, 2016, we had a net loss of \$21.3 million and we expect to incur additional losses for the remainder of 2016 and in future years.
-As of June 30, 2016, we had an accumulated deficit of \$170.0 million.
+For the nine months ended September 30, 2016, we had a net loss of \$27.0 million and we expect to incur additional losses for the remainder of 2016 and in future years.
+As of September 30, 2016, we had an accumulated deficit of \$175.7 million.
 We may never achieve revenue sufficient to offset our expenses.
-Over the next couple of years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for, Afirma, as well as our lung cancer test, Percepta, which we launched in April 2015, and the development of additional tests we plan to commercialize, including our test for Idiopathic Pulmonary Fibrosis, or IPF.
+Over the next couple of years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for, Afirma, our lung cancer test, Percepta, which we launched in April 2015, Envisia, our test for idiopathic pulmonary fibrosis, or IPF which we launched in October 2016, and the development of additional tests.
 We may never achieve or sustain profitability, and our failure to achieve and sustain profitability in the future could cause the market price of our common stock to decline.

-Our financial results depend on sales of Afirma, and we will need to generate sufficient revenue from this and other diagnostic solutions to grow our business.
+Our financial results depend solely on sales of Afirma, and we will need to generate sufficient revenue from this and other diagnostic solutions to grow our business.

 All of our revenues have been derived from the sale of Afirma, which we commercially launched in January 2011.
-For the foreseeable future, we expect to derive substantially all of our revenue from sales of Afirma and, to a lesser extent, from the sale of Percepta, our first product in pulmonology for lung cancer that we launched in April 2015.
-In addition, we are in various stages of research and development for other diagnostic solutions that we may offer, but there can be no assurance that we will be able to identify other diseases that can be effectively addressed with our molecular cytology platform or, if we are able to identify such diseases, whether or when we will be able to successfully commercialize these solutions.
-If we are unable to increase sales and expand reimbursement for Afirma, or secure reimbursement for Percepta and develop and commercialize other solutions, our revenue and our ability to achieve and sustain profitability would be impaired, and the market price of our common stock could decline.
+For the foreseeable future, we expect to derive substantially all of our revenue from sales of Afirma.
+We launched our first product in pulmonology for lung cancer, Percepta, in April 2015, and our commercialization efforts may not be successful.
+We also launched Envisia for improved diagnosis of IPF in October 2016, and our commercialization efforts for Envisia may not be successful.
+In addition, we are in various stages of research and development for other diagnostic solutions that we may offer, but there can be no assurance that we will be able to identify other diseases that can be effectively addressed with our molecular cytology platform or, if we are able to identify such diseases, whether or when we will be able to successfully commercialize solutions for these diseases.
+If we are unable to increase sales and expand reimbursement for Afirma, or successfully commercialize and obtain coverage and reimbursement for Percepta and Envisia and develop and commercialize other solutions, our revenue and our ability to achieve and sustain profitability would be impaired, and the market price of our common stock could decline.